Several big data management and analytics functions are available through ‘as-a-Service models in the cloud since the early days of big data.

 Cloud and big data technologies are partners in enabling organizations to manage (store, process, analyze, visualize, etc.) all that data.
 In 2018, 73% of businesses were already performing big data processing in the cloud.

-You could see Big Data as a Service or BDaaS as an umbrella term that is used for various services concerning big data management functions that run in the cloud, in analogy with the XaaS models which we know from cloud computing (with SaaS, IaaS and PaaS as the main categories that are also applicable to big data).
+You could see Big Data as a Service or BDaaS as an umbrella term that is used for various services concerning data management functions that run in the cloud, in analogy with the XaaS models which we know from cloud computing (with SaaS, IaaS and PaaS as the main categories that are also applicable to big data).

 Big data as a service in flux – the market, segments, current drivers and future drivers

-However, today’s BDaaS vendors have an integrated approach with several tools combining various as-a-Service big data functions and often additional capabilities (e.g., by working with partners in fields such as security or by offering advanced features leveraging new technologies).
+However, today’s BDaaS vendors have an integrated approach with several tools combining various as-a-Service big data functions and often additional capabilities (e.g., by working with partners in fields such as cybersecurity or by offering advanced features leveraging new technologies).

 Still, there are several categories of solutions such as Hadoop-as-a-Service, Data-as-a-Service and Data Analytics-as-a-Service.